lethal-guitar/RigelEngine/CONTRIBUTING.md

 ## Code formatting

 RigelEngine uses [clang-format](https://releases.llvm.org/11.0.0/tools/clang/docs/ClangFormat.html) for automated code formatting.
 This is enforced by a check on CI, meaning your code needs to be clang-formatted before it can be merged.
-It's important to use exactly version 11.0.0 of clang-format, as unfortunately the formatting behavior varies between versions even with an identical configuration file.
+It's important to use exactly version 11 of clang-format, as unfortunately the formatting behavior varies between versions even with an identical configuration file.
+Differences in minor or patch version seem to be ok, though, so 11.0.0 and 11.10.0 should both work fine.

-To format the code in your working copy, you can either use the script `tools/format-all.sh` directly (if clang-format 11 is already installed in your system), or run it via Docker (that way, you don't need to install it locally).
+To format the code in your working copy, you can either use the scripts `tools/format-all.sh` and `tools/format-staged.sh` directly (if clang-format 11 is already installed in your system), or run them via Docker (that way, you don't need to install it locally).

 ### Installing clang-format locally